Ziyatoe/DTUsimMI-Hoymiles/readme.md

 - JSON string to mqtt

 >VERSİON "V0.1.9.1"
--changed max. power of one MI.port
+- changed max. power of one MI.port